El Al Flight 1862: Flight

 The first officer made a Mayday call to air traffic control (ATC) and indicated that they wanted to return to Schiphol.
 (Note: Initially, the first officer was the pilot flying while the captain was making calls to ATC.
 These roles were immediately swapped following the engine separation.)
 At 18:28:45, the first officer reported: "El Al 1862, lost number three and number four engine, number three and number four engine."
-ATC and the flight crew did not yet grasp the severity of the situation.
-Although the flight crew knew they had lost power from the engines, they did not see that the engines themselves had completely broken off and that the wing had been damaged.
+ATC and the flight crew had not yet grasped the severity of the situation.
+Although the flight crew knew they had lost power from the engines, they had not realized that the engines themselves had completely broken off and that the wing had been damaged.
 (Note: In aviation, the term "lost" in this context means "engine failure", referring to an engine ceasing to provide thrust, rather than physically separating from the aircraft.)
 Later the media asked if the pilots could have been aware of the engines having broken off.
 After tests, it was found that the outboard engine on the wing of a 747 is visible from the cockpit only with difficulty and the inboard engine on the wing is not visible at all (and this is in clear weather; given the time of year and day, it was also getting dark, hampering visibility even further).
 Given the choices the captain and crew made following the loss of engine power, the Dutch parliamentary inquiry commission that later studied the crash concluded that the crew did not know that both engines had broken away from the right wing.

-On the night of the crash, the landing runway in use at Schiphol was runway 06 (called the Kaagbaan, the airport's standard runway for night-time operations due to lower noise impact on the ground).
-In this specific instance, it was also positioned favorably against the wind coming from direction 040 degrees.
+On the evening of the crash, the landing runway in use at Schiphol was runway 06 (called the Kaagbaan; the airport's standard runway for night-time operations due to lower noise impact on the ground).
+In this specific instance, it was also positioned favourably against the wind coming from direction 040 degrees.
 However, the crew requested runway 27 for an emergency landing, even though it meant landing with a 21 knots quartering tailwind.
 (Note: The wind was initially from 40 degrees at 21 knots, and then 50 at 22 knots.
 Runway 27 is aligned due west.)